Will Perfection Make You

-She said it with such frankness my reaction was laughter.
+She said it so casually I had to laugh.
 Rather than deny it, I said, “You’re right.
 Involuntary masculine motor response to a woman who looks like you.”

 “Hey, you don’t have to shut your motor off.
 Just don’t burn your oil the first night.
-So tell me what you like to do.”
+How about telling me what you like to do?”

 “That’s a great question.
 Thank God you still haven’t asked me what I do for a living.”